arsari/ePortfolio/index.md

 ## Welcome

-This ePortfolio integrates the knowledge and skills I gained and developed throughout the years of studying a Computer Science program at SNHU.
+This ePortfolio integrates the knowledge and skills I gained and developed throughout the years of studying a Computer Science program at Southern New Hampshire University (SNHU).
 It represent my growth in the program and gained honor rolls from high-quality outcomes.
 The ePortfolio was designed and developed with a professional-quality written and a visual communication demonstrative of my capacities and abilities in a coherent, technically sound, and appropriately adapted to an specific technical audience and context.

 ### <u>Table of Content</u>